 She smiled as she glanced around the fields.
 “Ashley.”

 “Huh—what was that?”
-She asked, pulling back her blonde hair to look at her.
+She asked, pulling back her brushed out blonde locks to look at her.

 “I didn’t expect you to be this nervous.
 What’s going on?”

 “It’s—this is just a big change.
-I’m worried about the kids … what if they suddenly hate me?
+I’m worried about the kids … What if they suddenly hate me?
 What if Eyia’s too rough?
-What if this wasn’t the right choice … what if Brandan doesn’t…”
+What if this wasn’t the right choice, mmh … What if—what if Brandan doesn’t…”

 They fell back into silence, and eventually, they made it to the forest.
 The scene brought back memories of their first entrance to the realm with Rayla and Luna.
-The sounds of birds and insects escalated.
-Sora was doing her best to keep a strong face, but she was beginning to worry herself.
+The sounds of birds and insects escalated, and Sora did her best to keep a strong face, but she was beginning to worry herself.

 “Because information is important,” her aunt answered slyly.